JChunX/web-control-net/README.md

 ### TinyGrad

 The tinygrad submodule contains a fork of the tinygrad deep learning framework.
 The module includes the custom ControlNet implementation and the dependant web control net frontend, compiler, and shaders.
-The core web control net code is located [here](./tinygrad/examples/webgpu/controlnet/).
+The core web control net code is located [here](https://github.com/JChunX/tinygrad/tree/cab960bb5228d744534ae4daa65d4182ed249ca2/examples/webgpu/controlnet).
 A fork is used rather than the original repository in order to ensure compatibility with tinygrad dependencies.
+The actual web control net can be run independentally of tinygrad, but as it is important towards the compute shader geneartion, it is included as a submodule.

 ### WebGPU Flash Attention

 The WebGPU flash attention module includes a custom implementation of [FlashAttention](https://arxiv.org/abs/2205.14135) in WebGPU.
-The implementation will be used to optimize the WebGPU ControlNet model.
+The implementation will be used to optimize the WebGPU ControlNet model due to the several multi headed attention layers within the underlying stable diffusion, control net backbone, and text models.

 ## What is ControlNet?